Storm softens Emscher dikes - railway bridge sags

+If the bridge near Dinslaken collapses, this can prevent the debris from damming up the water of the Emscher and causing flooding, said a spokesman for the Emschergenossenschaft.
+Experts also observed the situation closely on Sunday.

-On the lower reaches of the Emscher, there had already been major problems with flood protection after the severe storms on Friday.
+After the violent storms of the past few days, there were already major problems with flood protection on the lower reaches of the Emscher on Friday.
 The dyke had eroded hundreds of meters, said the Ministry of the Environment.
-Nearby is a residential area with about 100 houses.
-In the meantime, the question arose as to whether the residential area had to be evacuated.
+There is a residential area with about 100 houses nearby – in the meantime the question has been raised as to whether the residential area needs to be evacuated.
 Fire brigade, technical relief organization, police and numerous specialists were involved in a large-scale operation.

 The railway bridge, which has now collapsed, crosses the Emscher in the area affected by the flood.
 The single-lane branch line will only be used for freight traffic, said a railway spokesman.
 There is no impact on passenger traffic.

-On Friday afternoon, the Emschergenossenschaft had actually cautiously given the all-clear.
-The level had dropped and the pressure on the dikes had decreased noticeably, the association had reported.
-Nevertheless, the railway bridge sagged on one side on Friday evening.
-“We are now going through various scenarios on how to proceed,” said the spokesman for the Emscher Association.

-North Rhine-Westphalia’s Environment and Transport Minister Oliver Krischer (Greens) had already warned during a site visit on Friday that the stability of the railway bridge had to be checked.
-According to “WAZ”, he also made his first criticism in a statement on site.
+Why the flooding on the Emscher caused such massive damage also raises questions for Environment and Transport Minister Oliver Krischer (Greens).
 “What is happening here on the dike should not have happened.
-This dike should have withstood this flood,” the minister said, according to the report.
+This dyke should have withstood this flood,” said the minister, according to “NRZ” on Friday during a visit to Dinslaken.

+The Emscher catchment area was massively affected by the heavy rainfall on Thursday and Friday.
+As a result, according to the Emschergenossenschaft, the small river had at times carried 60,000 liters of water per second.
+On Friday afternoon, experts had actually given the all-clear cautiously.
+The water level has dropped and the pressure on the dikes has decreased noticeably, the association reported.
+Nevertheless, a few hours later on Friday evening, the railway bridge sagged on one side.

 The Emscher in the northern Ruhr area was once the dirtiest industrial river in Germany and was used to dispose of wastewater from the Ruhr area.
 In recent years, the river has been renatured at great expense.
-A few hundred meters behind the point near Dinslaken, where the dikes have now been damaged, the Emscher flows into the Rhine.
+A few hundred meters behind the spot near Dinslaken, where the dykes have now been damaged, the Emscher flows into the Rhine. dpa

 #Storm #softens #Emscher #dikes #railway #bridge #sags